FeLoe/3bij3/README.md

 To customize the application for your own needs, you can find all parameters that you can change in the vars.py file.

+In the folder 'extras' are some scripts that can be used to build a SoftCosine similarity matrix (required for one of the recommenders), and to scrape, process, and annotate data.
+More info on how to use those follows soon.
+For this particular code, it is necessary to also use [INCA](https://github.com/uvacw/inca).
+However, these files are only examples of how content can be retrieved and annotated for the application.
+You can also just have your own (annotated) data in an elasticsearch database without using these files.

 More detailed instructions on how a flask app is built can be found in a [highly recommended tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) by Miguel Grinberg which was used to build this application.
 Here you can also find further information on how to put the application to production.